Umuzi-org/tech-department/content/projects/bootcamp-writing-assignment/_index.md

 - Some people work best in the early hours of the morning.
 Some people work late at night.
 - Some people work on weekends
 - some people put in more than 40 hours per week because they just love this stuff, or because they want to get a job sooner
-- And of course dfferent code schools have different requirements
+- And of course different code schools have different requirements

 #### 8. Your future

 If you succeed and get a high value career in your chosen field, what do you think your life will look like?
 Do you have personal goals?
 How will this effect your family and your community?
-Is ther a buig problem you want to solve?
+Is there a big problem you want to solve?
 Or a business you want to start?